-Unacceptable/Ineffective Acceptable/Progressing Exceptional/Highly Effective Score/Level INTASC 1, 9 Standard: Standard 1: Learner Development.
-The teacher understands how learners grow and develop, recognizing that patterns of learning and development vary individually within and across the cognitive, linguistic, social, emotional, and physical areas, and designs and implements developmentally appropriate and challenging learning experiences.
-Standard: Standard 9: Professional Learning and Ethnical Practice.
-The teacher engages in ongoing professional learning and uses evidence to continually evaluate his/her practice, particularly the effects of his/her choices and actions on others (learners, families, other professionals, and the community), and adapts practice to meet the needs of each learner.
-USA- The Danielson Group Framework for Teaching (2013) Domain: Domain 4: Professional Responsibilities Component: 4a Reflecting on Teaching Component: 4f Showing Professionally Overall Reflection TESS 4a, 4e, 4f INTASC 1, 9 Did not provide a reflection or only provided a short description of field experience.Provided a detailed reflection on field experience and discussed the impact of this assignment.Provided a detailed, organized reflection of field experience and addressed the impact of this artifact and how this information will be applied in their classroom.
+Unacceptable/Ineffective Acceptable/Progressing Exceptional/Highly Effective Score/Level INTASC 1, 9 that patterns of learning and developm emotional, and physical areas, and developm experiences.
+Standard: Standard 9: Professional Lea learning and uses evidence to continua he cognitive, linguistic, social, appropriate and challenging learning er engages in ongoing professional y the effects of his/her choices and Overall Reflection TESS 4a, 4e, 4f INTASC 1, 9 Did not provide a reflection or only provided a short description of field experience and discussed the impact of this assignment.
+Provided a detailed, organized reflection of field experience and addressed the impact of this artifact and how this information will be applied in their classroom.
 Standards USA- InTASC Model Core Teaching Standards (2014) Standard: Standard 1: Learner Development.
 The teacher understands how learners grow and develop, recognizing that patterns of learning and development vary individually within and across the cognitive, linguistic, social, emotional, and physical areas, and designs and implements developmentally appropriate and challenging learning experiences.
 Standard: Standard 9: Professional Learning and Ethnical Practice.
-The teacher engages in ongoing professional learning and uses evidence to continually evaluate his/her practice, particularly the effects of his/her choices and actions on others (learners, families, other professionals, and the community), and adapts practice to meet the needs of each learner.
-USA- The Danielson Group Framework for Teaching (2013) Domain: Domain4: Professional Responsibilities Component: 4a Reflecting on Teaching Component: 4e Growing and Developing Professionally Component: 4f Showing Professionalism References/APA TESS 4f INTASC 9 Did not follow APA.
-Had numerous spelling and mechanical errors.
-Did not list references.
-Followed APA, had fewer than 2 spelling and mechanical errors.
-Reference page included in proper format.
-Followed APA, no spelling and mechanical errors.
-Reference page included in proper format.
+The teacher engages in ongoing professional learning and uses evidence to continually evaluate his/her practice, particularly the effects of his/her choices and actions on others (learners, families, other professionals, and the community), and adapts practice to meet the References/APA needs of each learner.
+USA- The Danielson Group Framework Domain: Domain 4: Professional Responsibilities Component: 4a Reflecting on Teaching Component: 4e Growing and Developing Professionally Component: 4f Showing Professionalism Did not follow APA.
+Had numerous Followed APA, no spelling and TESS 4f INTASC 9 spelling and mechanical errors.
+Did not list references. spelling and mechanical errors.
+Reference page included in proper format. included in proper format.
 Standards USA- InTASC Model Core Teaching Standards (2014) Standard: Standard 9: Professional Learning and Ethnical Practice.
 The teacher engages in ongoing professional learning and uses evidence to continually evaluate his/her practice, particularly the effects of his/her choices and actions on others (learners, families, other professionals, and the community), and adapts practice to meet the needs of each learner.
 USA- The Danielson Group Framework for Teaching (2013) Domain: Domain 4: Professional Responsibilities Component: 4f Showing Professionalism